dcmi/usage/proposals/2018_iso-related/ranges_intended.md

 same intention more formally and strictly, though at the cost of more strongly and explicitly conflicting with actual usage where literal values are often used.

-Open questions

-* Should "non-literal value" (and "value") be defined somewhere?